Asalha Puja Day & Buddhist Lent Day in Thailand

 Buddhist Lent Day-Wan Khao Phansa in Thailand

-Buddhist lent day is the day after Asalha Puja.
+Buddhist Lent is the day after Asalha Puja.
 It occurs during the wet season and starts an auspicious three-month annual retreat honoured by Buddhist practitioners.
-Also known as "Lent Commencement Day," it is the time for spiritual renewal whereby all the monks withdraw to the temple and don't leave it for the next three months.
+Also known as "Lent Commencement Day," it is a time for spiritual renewal during which all the monks withdraw to the temple and don't leave it for the next three months.

 Thailand’s 5-day holiday period in July 2022

-Asalha Puja Day & Buddhist Lent Day this year ‘2022’ fall on a Wednesday (13th July) and a Thursday (14th July), so the government of Thailand made Friday, 15th July, a “Bridge Holiday” to connect the weekend and create a 5-day holiday period to boost the local economy.
+Asalha Puja Day and Buddhist Lent Day this year ‘2022’ fall on Wednesday (13th July) and Thursday (14th July), so the government of Thailand made Friday, 15th July, a “Bridge Holiday” to connect the weekend and create a 5-day holiday period to boost the local economy.

 So, if you are in Thailand and have this 5-day holiday off work, have fun, take care, be safe, and if you get a chance, go and experience the Asalha Puja celebration firsthand.